 Water is vital for survival.
 Once the mains water supply is unavailable you be dependant on any water you have stored and water you can collect and purify.

 Storage: Water is difficult to store in large quantities because it is bulky.
 Most people simply don’t have the space to store more than a few days water supply.
 Store as much bottled water as you can, but be prepared for obtaining water by other means.
 See our article on how to buy and store bottled water.

 Collection and Purification: You need to have the means to be able to collect and purify water.
 This will allow you to continue to have a reliable source of drinking water after the bottled water has run out.
 Our article on water purification methods shows several different ways to make water safe for drinking.
 Everyone should own at least one water filter so you can safely drink from a river or stream.

 Having water purification methods is only good if you actually know where to collect water from.
 Your prepping should include planning different ways to collect water.
 For example, find the nearest streams and rivers to where you live, because this knowledge may save your life in future.
 You need to find water sources as close to home as possible, because transporting water is difficult.

-A water butt can be connected to drain pipes, allowing collection of rainwater.
+A water butt or barrel can be connected to drain pipes, allowing collection of rainwater.
 Install water butts so that you don’t waste rain water landing on your roof.
 During normal circumstances, the water collected in a water butt is useful for things like watering the garden.
 During a survival situation, however, this water could be purified to use as drinking water, or used for washing.

 Add gutter guards to the top of the drain pipe that supplies the water butt to stop leaves and other debris from entering the water butt.